qdrant/landing_page/qdrant-landing/content/benchmarks/filtered-search-benchmark.md

 ### Conclusion

 Ability of vector search engines to perform filtered search is crucial in modern applications.
-According to benchmarking results, there are still lots of gaps in filter search implementations.
+According to benchmarking results, there are still lots of gaps in filtered search implementations.
-And to stand against its competitors, every engine should as soon as possible provide filtered search features.
-At the moment, we can say, that the most viable engine nowadays is Qdrant.
+We can say, that at the moment the most viable option is `Qdrant`.